ESPRI-Mod/hermes-client/docs/usage.rst

 Using Prodiguer client
 ======================

-Upon successful `installation <https://github.com/Prodiguer/prodiguer-client/blob/master/docs/installation.rst>`_ of the prodiguer client library, supported commands can easily be called from command line.
-Listed below are the full set of supported commands along descriptions of the supported command arguments.
+Upon successful `installation <https://github.com/Prodiguer/prodiguer-client/blob/master/docs/installation.rst>`_ of the `prodiguer client<https://github.com/Prodiguer/prodiguer-client>`_ library, supported commands can easily be called from command line.
+Listed below are the full set of supported commands alongside command argument descriptions.

 **Note** - For each command listed below type -h or --help to access the command's help text.